jimthompson5802/rag_swimrules/README.md

 ## Overview
 The `rag_swimrules` project is a retrieval-augmented generation testbed designed for testing a notebook-based chatbot.
 This project aims to facilitate experiments and evaluations of chatbot performance in various scenarios.

+Rules used in this test is based on Article 101 in [USA Swimming 2025 mini-rulebook](https://websitedevsa.blob.core.windows.net/sitefinity/docs/default-source/governance/governance-lsc-website/rules_policies/rulebooks/2025-mini-rulebook.pdf).

 ## Project Structure
 ```
 rag_swimrules